-These are summaries for each unit.
-They follow the order in the longterm plan and list every activity in the unit.
-Log into your subscription to Numicon Online first, then click on any activity to open it in the online handbook.
+These are overviews for each Activity Group.
+They follow the order in the long-term plan and list every activity in the Activity Group.
+Log into your subscription to Numicon Online NZ first, then click on any activity to open it in the online handbook.
 When you're in the online handbook you can go to the Links tab and download the accompanying resources, including any Explorer Progress worksheets, photocopy masters or Explore More homework.